Manual for

 Introduction:

-The SPACEPLATES GREENHOUSE is a full scale prototype of a new building system developed by N55 in collaboration with Anne Romme.
-The SPACEPLATES building system is a light weight, minimal material, low cost system that enables persons to build any scale of structures shaped as approximated double curved surfaces in a statically well defined way customized for living purposes, production purposes etc.
+The SPACEPLATES GREENHOUSE is a greenhouse version of new building system developed by N55 in collaboration with Anne Romme.
+The SPACEPLATES building system is a result of an ongoing research project into the use of "pure plate structures" The SPACEPLATES building system is a light weight, minimal material, low cost system that enables persons to build any scale of structures shaped as approximated doubly curved surfaces in a statically well defined way customized for living purposes, production purposes etc.

 Construction:

-While the design is based on digital modeling and the production of the parts on CNC-technology, the assembly method is so simple that it allows anyone to construct their own greenhouse without a complicated instruction manual and with no other tools than a wrench or a drill to tighten nuts and bolts.
+While the design is based on digital modeling and the production of the parts on CNC-technology, the assembly method is so simple that it allows anyone to construct their own greenhouse without a complicated instruction manual and with no other tools than a wrench or a drill to tighten nuts and bolts Further development of the project will include a "design your own greenhouse" digital process, where also the size, overall form and geometrical pattern is adjustable according to individual desires and needs.
+In this way the SPACEPLATES system becomes an example of art/ architecture/ design, where the developer of the system doesn't use it to express him or herself etc, but simply delivers a basic set of intelligent rules for the fabrication of a building, that secures a high standard of construction and allows persons to shape their own building the way they think is best.

 Structure and geometry: